sajbpd2/MrLlamaSCStreamInfo/ProjectD2ErrorsAndFixes.md

 &nbsp;

-## Context: Your IP Address could be banned
+## Context: Your IP Address might be banned

 - Please contact one of the `PD2 Moderators` on discord and tell them your Account name and IP Address.
 [Google 'what is my ip'](https://www.google.com/search?q=what+is+my+ip)